Keilan Robinson: Jacksonville Jaguars

 Robinson was selected in the fifth round (167th overall) of the 2024 NFL draft by the Jacksonville Jaguars.
 He signed his four-year rookie contract worth $4.30 million.
 Robinson was placed on injured reserve on August 27, 2024 to begin the season.
 He was activated on November 19.
-Robinson played 6 games, recording 2 kick returns for 34 yards.
+Robinson played in six games and recorded two kick returns for 34 yards in a Week 14 win over the Tennessee Titans.

 Robinson was released on June 4, 2025.

 Philadelphia Eagles

 On June 6, 2025, Robinson was claimed off waivers by the Philadelphia Eagles.
 He was waived on August 25.

 New York Jets

 On September 9, 2025, Robinson was signed to the New York Jets' practice squad.
 On September 18, he was placed on the practice squad injured list.
+On May 20, 2026, Robinson was waived.